Section .0700 - School Licensure, Operations, Closing and relocating schools

 (g) Cosmetic art schools shall not graduate any student who has not met the minimum school and Board requirements for graduation.

 (h) Examinations shall be administered in all subjects of the cosmetic art curriculum.
-Students must pass examinations in all curriculum subjects.

 (i) Students present at school must be supervised by a cosmetic art teacher at all times.
 If a guest lecturer is leading a class, at least one cosmetic art teacher must be present in the lecture.